Zoro-6191/disCOD/README.md

 Steps:
 - [Creating a bot client in Discord Dev Portal](https://discordpy.readthedocs.io/en/stable/discord.html)
+    - Be sure to give it `application.commands` permission before inviting to the discord server
     - Be sure to give it Administrator Permission (Under `Bot Permissions`)
 - Installing disCOD locally
     - [Linux](#linux)